 Boarding Passes (Printed or Confirmed)

 If you’re catching a flight you better have your boarding passes ready before you arrive at the airport.
-We like to check in online and then have a mobile version on our phones beforehand.
-Most things these days are fine to be stored on your phone and save paper.
+We like to check-in online and then have a mobile version on our phones beforehand.
+Most things these days are fine to be stored on your phone and save on paper.

 However, if you are depending on your phone make sure important documents are saved in your email or cloud as a backup.
 The power bank we mentioned above is also important in case you find yourself with a dead phone and need to access your documents.